Dremo 2.5 cc Diesel

 The 71/2x4 APC WB is a cut-down APC 9x4 created and calibrated to fill a gap in the torque absorption figure for my test set of props.
 As the power curve clearly shows, it filled a critical gap in the present instance - without it, I'd have missed the peak!

-Even so, the figures obtained under the less-than-perfect test conditions are actually pretty good going for a plain bearing 2.5 cc diesel of (presumably) late 1950's vintage.
-The engine doesn't fall far short of the reported outputs of either the single ball-race Enya D15-I or the plain bearing MVVS 25D-1958 upon which its transfer porting appears to have been modelled.
+Even so, the figures obtained under the less-than-perfect test conditions are actually pretty good going for a plain bearing 2.5 cc diesel of late 1950's vintage.
+The engine doesn't fall far short of the reported outputs of either the single ball-race Enya D15-I or the plain bearing MVVS 25D-1958 upon which its bypass and transfer arrangements appear to have been modelled.
 Peter Chinn's reported figures for those two designs were 0.298 BHP @ 14,700 RPM and 0.295 BHP @ 15,700 RPM respectively.

-Obviously, both the Enya and the MVVS developed their peak outputs at significantly higher RPM than our mysterious test subject, which clearly develops superior mid-range torque to either of the other units.
-I have no doubt at all that the difference in peaking speeds is largely down to the two previously-noted constrictions in the bypass passages of the test example, which seem to cause the engine to begin running out of breath above 13,000 RPM.
+Obviously, both the Enya and the MVVS developed their peak outputs at significantly higher RPM than the test example of the Dremo 2.5, which clearly develops superior mid-range torque to either of the other units.
+I have no doubt at all that the difference in peaking speeds is largely down to the two previously-noted constrictions in the bypass passages of the test unit, which seem to cause the engine to begin running out of breath above 13,000 RPM.
 Friction losses from the very large main crankshaft jounal doubtless also made a contribution.

 Those bypass constrictions could easily be eliminated by creating a downward extension of each bypass passage in the lower crankcase casting - there's plenty of metal to accommodate this.
 If such a modification were made, I could easily see the mystery engine's peaking speed being increased by as much as 1000 RPM with a consequent improvement in its already quite impressive peak output.
 However, I'm leaving well alone - I have no plans to fly this engine, besides which a unit of this rarity and technical interest should be preserved as-is.
 In any case, its performance as it stands really isn't half bad!